11ty/11ty-website/src/docs/languages/webc.md

 * Easily scope component CSS (or use your own scoping utility).
 * Tired of importing components?
 Use global or per-page no-import components.
 * Async-friendly: All configuration extensions/hooks into WebC are async-friendly out of the box.
-* Bundler mode: Easily roll up the CSS and JS in-use by WebC components on a page for page-specific bundles.
-Dirt-simple critical CSS/JS to only load the code you need.
 * For more complex templating needs, render any existing Eleventy template syntax (Liquid, markdown, Nunjucks, etc.) inside of WebC.

 ## Resources